tableau/tableau-google-workspace-integration/README.md

 ### Does this add-on work for both Tableau Cloud and Server?

-Yes, this add-on supports both Tableau Cloud and Server.
+Yes, this add-on supports both Tableau Cloud and Tableau Server (version 2023.3 and newer).

 For Tableau Server customers, the PreviewLink and Smartchip features are not available.
 This is because Google Workspace add-ons are required to set a global allowlist for URLs to match.
 Tableau Cloud is easy because all URLs begin with ```https://<pod-name>.online.tableau.com```.
 However, each customer will have unique URLs to their Tableau Server environments and there's no way to dynamically set this allowlist.